-Master of Arts in Modern Art History, Theory, and Criticism: Curriculum Requirements
+Master of Arts in Modern and Contemporary Art History: Curriculum Requirements

-> The Master of Arts (MA) in Modern Art History, Theory, and Criticism at the School of the Art Institute of Chicago (SAIC) prepares students to engage critically with the history and theory of the visual arts and focuses on the 19th, 20th, and 21st centuries in a multicultural and interdisciplinary context.
+The Master of Arts (MA) in Modern and Contemporary Art History at the School of the Art Institute of Chicago (SAIC) prepares students to engage critically with the history and theory of the visual arts and focuses on the 19th, 20th, and 21st centuries in a multicultural and interdisciplinary context.

-> Students have the ability to concentrate course work in design, theory, and criticism and can tailor their degree to make this their primary focus.
+Students have the ability to concentrate course work in design, theory, and criticism and can tailor their degree to make this their primary focus.

 |Historiography seminar—choose one of the following:||3|

 |Global Issues seminar (5000 level) that focuses on art worlds outside of Europe and North America or focuses on Global Art Theory.
 A list of courses that satisfies this requirement is available from the department every semester.||3|